powowbox/cordova-plugin-mocklocation/README.md

 Plugin gets "lastKnownLocation()" and uses "isMocked()" for  >= API 31, "isFromMockProvider()" for < API 30.

-This plugin itself does not get geolocation data, so, to get "lastKnownLocation()", you HAVE TO get location first via another plugin like "cordova-plugin-geolocation".
+This plugin uses "lastKnownLocation()" data, so, you MAY WANT to get location first via another plugin like "cordova-plugin-geolocation".

 Should work > API 24.
 (Android 7).